Skip to content

 The mismatch between the Julian calendar and the actual astronomical year became more pronounced over time, leading to a gradual shift in the timing of seasons.
 By the 16th century, the calendar was out of sync by about ten days.
 This misalignment prompted Pope Gregory XIII to take action.

-See also February 29 Happy Birthday e-Card
+See also Happy Leap Year Birthday Message

 In 1582, Pope Gregory XIII introduced the Gregorian calendar, which we use today in most parts of the world.
 This calendar refined the leap year rule, making it more accurate.
 According to the Gregorian calendar, a year is a leap year if it is divisible by 4, except for years that are divisible by 100 but not divisible by 400.
 This adjustment significantly improved the calendar’s accuracy in aligning with the solar year, reducing the error to just a few seconds per year.